dedis/cothority/blscosi/README.md

 sub- protocols do bulk of the work (collective signatures) and communicates the result to the main protocol via channels.

-- [BlsFtCosi CLI](blscosi/README.md) is a command line interface for interacting with ftCoSi
+- [BlsCosi CLI](blscosi/README.md) is a command line interface for interacting with blscosi
-- [BlsFtCoSi protocol](protocol) the protocol used for collective signing
+- [BlsCoSi protocol](protocol) the protocol used for collective signing